 - Start small.
 Remember the first rule of vegetable gardening: never bite off more than you can chew.
 (After all, no one ever made Everest their first mountain climb.)
 Gardening is supposed to be enjoyable.
-Raised beds allow you to start off small and slow.
-While, continually “getting in the know” as the veggies you’ve planted continue to grow!
+Raised beds allow you to start off small and slow, while continually “getting in the know” as the veggies you’ve planted continue to grow!

 - Easy to build.
 Raised beds are fairly easy to build and maintain.
-Besides build materials and the desired plants, all you’ll need to create a DIY garden box is high-quality soil and ample water.
+Besides building materials and the desired plants, all you’ll need to create a DIY garden box is high-quality soil and ample water.

 If you decide on a raised bed for your first vegetable garden, consider one of the many DIY options available.
-This will help you think about how you want your garden to look, what materials to use, and how big it should be.
+This will help you think about how you want your garden to look, what materials to use and how big it should be.

 Raised beds are fairly easy to build and maintain.
 Plus, they are a great way to grow vegetables at home.
 Learn more about raised bed gardening in this video with gardening expert Joe Lamp’l and Done-In-A-Weekend Extreme host Doug Scott.
 Then, download plans to build the raised bed featured in this video